Pakistan - Country Commercial Guide

 Establishing an Office

-A business in Pakistan may be organized as a sole proprietorship, a partnership, or as a public or private limited company.
+AnchorAnchorAnchorAnchorAnchorAnchorA business in Pakistan may be organized as a sole proprietorship, a partnership, or a public or private limited company.
 Foreign investors generally establish limited companies as required under the Pakistan Companies Ordinance, 1984.
 They must register with the Securities and Exchange Commission of Pakistan (SECP).
-Company registration offices are located in Islamabad, each of the provincial capitals and also Multan and Faisalabad in Punjab province, Sukkar in Sindh province, and Gilgit in Gilgit Biltistan.
-The promoters of any proposed company must also obtain confirmation from the SECP that the proposed name of their company is not deceptive, inappropriate, nor identical to the name of an already existing company.
+Company registration offices are located in Islamabad, each of the provincial capitals, also Multan and Faisalabad in Punjab province, Sukkar in Sindh province, and Gilgit in Gilgit Baltistan.
+The promoters of any proposed company must also obtain confirmation from the SECP that the proposed name of their company is neither deceptive, inappropriate, nor identical to the name of an already existing company.
 A company making any public offer of securities for sale or intending to issue capital is required to obtain approval from the Controller of Central Depository Company of Pakistan Limited (CDCPL).
-After registering and receiveing approvals, firms should apply for necessary utilities through the following authorities:
+After registering and receiving approvals, firms should apply for necessary utilities through the following authorities:

 Electric Power: The electricity power supply in Pakistan is supplied by different agencies, both in the public and private sectors.
 K-Electric is a private power distribution company that provides electric power only to the Karachi area.
-In addition, 10 state-owned distribution companies provide power to Islamabad, Rawalpindi and other provincial regions.
+In addition, 10 state-owned distribution companies provide power to Islamabad, Rawalpindi, and other provincial regions.

-Natural Gas: Two state-owned utility firms - Sui Northern Gas Pipelines Limited (for Punjab and Khyber Pakhtunkhwa provinces) and Sui Southern Gas Company Limited (for Sindh and Balochistan provinces) – provide gas distribution service.
+Natural Gas: Two state-owned utility firms - Sui Northern Gas Pipelines Limited (for Punjab and Khyber Pakhtunkhwa provinces) and Sui Southern Gas Company Limited (for Sindh and Balochistan provinces) – provide gas distribution services.

-Fixed line telephone and Fax services: The Pakistan Telecommunications Company Limited (PTCL) has sole responsibility for providing fixed-line telecommunication services in the country.
+Fixed-line telephone and Fax services: The Pakistan Telecommunications Company Limited (PTCL) has sole responsibility for providing fixed-line telecommunication services in the country.

 Cellular Services: Cellular telephone services are provided by the following companies: Mobilink, Telenor, Ufone, and Zong (China Mobile Company).